CSCfi/rems/manual/owner.md

 ![Option list](img/optionlist4.png)

 4. Field: Locate the Option list you created earlier from the drop-down list
-5. Has value: Select when you want the list to be shown.
+5. Has one of the values: Select when you want the list to be shown.
 In this example, Field 2 "Add one or multiple attachments" is shown if the applicant chooses the "Yes" option in Field 1, "Do you want to add attachments?".

 ![Option list](img/optionlist5.png)